Learn About IVF: Page Contents

 - Men who have poor or absent sperm

-- Women who are using donor eggs via egg donation
+- Couples and individuals who are pursuing parenthood using donor eggs

-- Couples who are at risk for known genetic disorders
+- Aspiring parents who are at risk for known genetic disorders

 Imagine IVF being a road trip to a destination.
 Just like any other trip you may take, there is certainly a route you will take, but there will also be other variables that you may experience.
 Will there be traffic?
 Are there any detours?
 Will there be any other unexpected delays?